-If you are a United States person, you generally will recognize U.S.- source capital gain or loss on the sale, exchange or other taxable disposition of the bonds in an amount equal to the difference between the amount you realize on the transaction and your tax basis in the bonds (except that any amount attributable to accrued and unpaid interest will be treated as a payment of interest for U.S. federal income tax purposes, which will be taxable as described above).
-Your tax basis in a bond generally will equal the cost of the bond to you.
-Such gain or loss generally will be long-term capital gain or loss if, at the time of the disposition, the bonds have been held for more than one year.
+Except as discussed below with respect to foreign currency gain or loss, gain or loss realized by a United States person on a sale, exchange or other taxable disposition of the bonds generally will be U.S.-source capital gain or loss, and generally will be long-term capital gain or loss if, at the time of the disposition, the bonds have been held for more than one year.
 Long-term capital gains realized by certain non-corporate United States persons (including individuals) may be eligible for reduced rates of taxation.
 The deduction of capital losses is subject to limitations.